A simple iterative algorithm for maxcut: Numerical experiments

 \section{Numerical experiments}

 In this section, we conduct performance evaluation of the proposed SI algorithm \eqref{iter1c} on the graphs with positive weight in G-set (available from: http://www.stanford.edu/yyye/yyye/Gset), and always set the initial data $\vec x^0$ to be the maximal eigenvector of the graph Laplacian \cite{DelormePoljak1993,PoljakRendl1995}.
 The three bipartite graphs $G48$, $G49$, $G50$ will not be considered because their optima cuts can be achieved at the initial step.
-The best known cut values achieved by some advanced combinatorial algorithms are chosen to be the reference \cite{MaHao2017}.
+The {recently updated cut values achieved by a multiple search operator heuristic} are chosen to be the reference \cite{MaHao2017}.
 SI is capable of producing approximate cuts with high quality: the ratios between the resulting cut values and the reference ones are at least $0.986$ (see Tab.~\ref{tab1}), and can be improved to $0.997$ (see Tab.~\ref{tab:adl}) after introducing a straightforward perturbation to break out of local optima.